Information Extraction in Low-Resource Scenarios: Survey and Perspective: Taxonomy of Technical Solutions

-This paradigm refers to developing more robust models to better cope with maldistribution of samples and new unseen classes. \emph{The stronger models are expected to improve learning abilities, so as to make full use of existing small data and reduce dependence on samples.}
+The paradigm focuses on developing models to handle sample maldistribution and unseen classes more effectively. \emph{The stronger models aim to improve learning abilities, so as to maximize the utilization of small data and minimize the dependence of samples.}

-\textbf{Meta Learning} \cite{TPAMI2022_MetaLearning} promptly assimilates new knowledge and deduces new classes by learning from few instances, with the ability of ‘‘learning to learn'', which is naturally suitable for few-shot KE tasks.
+\textbf{Meta Learning} \cite{TPAMI2022_MetaLearning} promptly assimilates emerging knowledge and deduces new classes by learning from few instances, with the ability of ``learning to learn'', which is naturally suitable for few-shot {\ours} tasks.

-For few-shot NER, \cite{WWW2020_Meta-NER} utilize prototypical networks \cite{NIPS2017_PN}, a metric learning technique.
-It learns intermediate representations of words which cluster well into named entity classes, allowing it to classify words with extremely few training samples, and can potentially be used as a zero-shot learning method. \cite{TKDE2022_Meta-NER} have proposed a novel meta-learning approach named FewNER for few-shot NER, by separating the entire network into a meta-learned task-independent part and a task-specific part.

-For few-shot RE, \cite{AAAI2019_Meta-RE} have equipped prototypical networks with hybrid attention, including an instance-level attention to select more informative instances and feature-level attention to highlight important dimensions in the feature space. \cite{ICML2020_Meta-RE} have proposed a novel Bayesian meta learning approach to effectively learn the posterior distribution of the prototype vectors of relations.
-The key idea is to consider a global relation graph, which captures the global relationship between relations.

-For few-shot EE, \cite{WSDM2020_MetaL-EE_DMBPN} have proposed a dynamic-memory-based prototypical network in meta learning settings, which exploits the dynamic memory network not only to learn better prototypes for event types, but also to produce more robust sentence representations for event mentions. \cite{ACL2021_Meta-EE} have introduced an adaptive knowledge-enhanced Bayesian meta learning method to dynamically adjust the knowledge prior of event types with a definition-based encoder.